collaborativebioinformatics/BioAI_manuscript/paper.md

 #### * These authors contributed equally

-# Abstract

-The BioAI Hackathon at the Centre of New Technologies at the University of Warsaw convened 43 international researchers to collaboratively explore artificial intelligence (AI) approaches for solving complex challenges in computational biology.
-Nine interdisciplinary and multi-institutional teams addressed the following problems: disease-gene prioritization, microbiome analysis, drug-protein interactions, alternative splicing prediction, chromatin architecture study and toxicological profiling.
-Using cutting-edge tools such as graph neural networks (GNNs), large language models (LLMs), and multi-omics integration frameworks, participants developed scalable and reproducible analytical pipelines.
-The results include a disease gene prioritization framework using GNNs, a microbiome dynamics analysis for poultry health prediction and the construction of chromatin structure-aware regulatory networks leveraging Hi-C and scRNA-seq data.
-All projects follow the open science principles and display translational potential.
-This hackathon underscores the transformative role of AI in biomedicine and the value of collaborative, time-bounded innovation for accelerating discovery in life sciences.

 # Introduction

 Recent advances in genomics, transcriptomics, epigenetics and systems biology have enabled an unprecedented capacity to collect and analyze biological data.
 These high-throughput technologies generate vast datasets that hold the key to understanding human health and disease.
 However, the volume, complexity, and heterogeneity of biomedical data pose significant challenges.
-To address them, artificial intelligence (AI), particularly machine learning (ML) and deep learning (DL) algorithms, have become increasingly useful in extracting meaningful biological insights.
+To address them, machine learning (ML) and deep learning (DL) algorithms, have been increasingly used to extract meaningful biological insights.
 During the BioAI Hackathon at the University of Warsaw, participants explored novel AI-based solutions, including graph neural networks and large language models, for the following challenges: disease-gene prioritization, microbiome dynamics analysis, drug discovery for rare disease, study of splicing regulation, epigenomics data harmonization, investigation of chromatin reorganization and toxicological profiling.
 All projects are publicly available on GitHub: https://github.com/SFGLab

 ## Code Availability

 Team 1: Prioritizing disease-associated genes using graph neural networks: https://github.com/SFGLab/Team1_Gene_Prioritization_GNN

-Team 2: AI-Driven Microbiome Analysis for Predicting Poultry Health and Performance: https://github.com/SFGLab/Team2_AI_Microbiome_Poultry
+Team 2: AI-driven microbiome analysis for predicting poultry gealth and performance: https://github.com/SFGLab/Team2_AI_Microbiome_Poultry

-Team 4: AI-Driven Prediction of Drug-Protein Interactions for Rare Diseases: https://github.com/SFGLab/Team4_AI_Drug_Targets_Rare_Diseases
+Team 4: AI-driven prediction of drug-protein interactions for rare diseases: https://github.com/SFGLab/Team4_AI_Drug_Targets_Rare_Diseases

 Team 5: Phasing structural variants using phased aligned data: https://github.com/SFGLab/SvPhaser